jwodder/javaproperties/README.rst

 | `Documentation <https://javaproperties.readthedocs.io/en/latest>`_
 | `Issues <https://github.com/jwodder/javaproperties/issues>`_

-``javaproperties`` provides support for reading & writing Java |properties|_ files (both the simple line-oriented format and XML) with a simple API based on the ``json`` module — though, for recovering Java addicts, it also includes a ``Properties`` class intended to match the behavior of |propclass|_ as much as is Pythonically possible.
+``javaproperties`` provides support for reading & writing |properties|_ (both the simple line-oriented format and XML) with a simple API based on the ``json`` module — though, for recovering Java addicts, it also includes a ``Properties`` class intended to match the behavior of |propclass|_ as much as is Pythonically possible.